-Benchmark Information: Comparator benchmark - MSCI All Country World Financials Index.
-The MSCI All Country World Financials Index is an industry standard index and is one of the leading representations of global financials stock markets.
+Benchmark Information: Target benchmark - MSCI AC World Index.
+The MSCI AC World Index is an industry standard index and is one of the leading representations of global stock markets.
 It is easily accessible and provides a fair reflection of the Fund Manager's investment universe and a good relative measure to assess performance outcomes.
+Comparator benchmark - IA Global Equity Income Sector.
+Many funds sold in the UK are grouped into sectors by the Investment Association (the trade body that represents UK investment managers), to help investors to compare funds with broadly similar characteristics.
+This Fund is classified in the IA Global Equity Income Sector.
 The Fund is actively managed.
 This means the fund manager is taking investment decisions with the intention of achieving the Fund's investment objective; this may include decisions regarding asset selection, regional allocation, sector views and overall level of exposure to the market.
 The fund manager is not in any way constrained by the benchmark in their portfolio positioning, and will not hold all, or indeed may not hold any, of the benchmark constituents.

-Index and Sector Disclaimer: This document contains information based on the MSCI ACWI Financials Index.
+Index and Sector Disclaimer: This document contains information based on the MSCI ACWI Index.
 Neither MSCI nor any other party involved in or related to compiling, computing or creating the MSCI data makes any express or implied warranties or representations with respect to such data (or the results to be obtained by the use thereof), and all such parties hereby expressly disclaim all warranties of originality, accuracy, completeness, merchantability or fitness for a particular purpose with respect to any of such data.
-Without limiting any of the foregoing, in no event shall MSCI, any of its affiliates or any third party involved in or related to compiling, computing or creating the data have any liability for any direct, indirect, special, punitive, consequential or any other damages (including lost profits) even if notified of the possibility of such damages.
+Without limiting any of the foregoing, in no event shall MSCI, any of its affiliates or any third party involved in or related to compiling, computing or reating the data have any liability for any direct, indirect, special, punitive, consequential or any other damages (including lost profits) even if notified of the possibility of such damages.
 No further distribution or dissemination of the MSCI data is permitted without MSCI's express written consent.
 Industry Classification Benchmark ('ICB') is a product of FTSE International Limited ('FTSE') and all intellectual property rights in and to ICB vest in FTSE.
 Jupiter Asset Management Limited has been licensed by FTSE to use ICB.
-'FTSE' is a trade mark owned by the London Stock Exchange Plc and is used by FTSE under licence.
+'FTSE®' is a trade mark owned by the London Stock Exchange Plc and is used by FTSE under licence.
 FTSE and its licensors do not accept liability to any person for any loss or damage arising out of any error or omission in ICB.